NxPKG/khulnasoft-docs/content/magic-transit/_partials/_tunnel-endpoints.md

 ### Anti-replay protection

 If you use $2 and Anycast IPsec tunnels, we recommend disabling anti-replay protection.
-This setting is disabled on Cloudflare’s side by default.
-However, it can be enabled via the API or the Cloudflare dashboard for devices that do not support disabling it, including Cisco Meraki, Velocloud, and AWS VPN Gateway.
+This setting is disabled on Khulnasoft’s side by default.
+However, it can be enabled via the API or the Khulnasoft dashboard for devices that do not support disabling it, including Cisco Meraki, Velocloud, and AWS VPN Gateway.

 Refer to [Anti-replay protection]($9) for more information on this topic, or [Add IPsec tunnels](#add-tunnels) below to learn how to enable this feature.